 - Geothermal power is harnessed at YHA Rotorua using a down-bore heat exchanger, which heats the hostel’s potable water supply.

-- YHA New Zealand becomes the first accommodation network in the world to become carboNZeroCertTM certified.
+- YHA New Zealand's managed hostels become the first accommodation network in the world to be Toitū carbonzeroCertTM certified.

 - YHA Aoraki Mt Cook becomes the first commercial operator in Aoraki Mt Cook National Park to install solar power.